sunpy/sunpy.org/posts/2020/2020-08-17_affiliated_packages.rst

 How does a package become an affiliated package?
 ---------------------------------------------------
 To become a SunPy affiliated package, a set of criteria need to be met to ensure that affiliated packages provide useful functionality to the community at a standard of quality similar to the core SunPy package.
-We now have a new review process for becoming an affiliated package, aimed at being open, approachable and streamline!
+We now have a new review process for becoming an affiliated package, aimed at being open, approachable and streamlined!

 The reviews are performed as an open process through GitHub issues on the `https://github.com/sunpy/sunpy.org` repository.
 To submit a package for review to become an affiliated package, an issue should be opened on this repository.
 We now have an issue template for submitting a package for review to make it easier to provide all the required information and to start a dialogue about the process.